 New Practitioner Year 2 - Genentech, Inc.

-James Wall was born in San Diego and grew up in La Jolla, California.
-He earned his bachelor’s degree in Applied Sciences and Doctor of Pharmacy degree from the University of the Pacific in 2016.
-James is currently a post-doctoral clinical operations oncology fellow with Rutgers University and Genentech, Inc. in South San Francisco, California.
+James was born in San Diego and grew up in La Jolla, California.
+He earned his bachelor’s degree in Applied Sciences and Doctor of Pharmacy degree from the University of the Pacific.
+James currently works in Clinical Operations: Oncology Product Development at Genentech, Inc. in South San Francisco, California.
 He holds adjunct faculty appointments at Rutgers University, Ernest Mario School of Pharmacy and University of the Pacific, Thomas J. Long School of Pharmacy and Health Sciences.
-James has always been drawn to the field of medicine and with his step-father's influence, decided to pursue a career in pharmacy.
+James has always been drawn to the field of medicine and with his stepfather’s influence, decided to pursue a career in pharmacy.
+James has enjoyed participating in local chapters of CSHP throughout the state, as well as serving on the NPEC board since 2016.
 He has been influenced throughout his career by preceptors, peers and patients.

 Kimberly Won - Member

-New Practitioner Year 2 -Chapman University School of Pharmacy
+New Practitioner Year 4 - Chapman University School of Pharmacy